 Chances are you're here because you're trying to decide if you should start homeschooling.
-Maybe because you still need to find out what homeschooling is all about.
+You might still need to find out what homeschooling is all about.
 Maybe you have friends and/or relatives that keep asking you questions like:

 These are valid questions that you should be prepared to answer.
 By the time you are done exploring this site, you will have an arsenal of answers for yourself and your doubting friends and relatives.

-Although homeschoooling is becoming much more commonplace, there are still people who have some misconceptions about what homeschooling is and what it is that homeschoolers do.
+Even though homeschoooling is commonplace, there are still people who have some misconceptions about what homeschooling is and what it is that homeschoolers do.

 There are many good books out about the subject of homeschooling that can help you to answer these questions.
 One of the pioneers in this area is Dr. Mary Kay Clark, the Director of Seton Home Study School.
 In her book, Catholic Homeschooling, Mary Kay starts out by saying that,